Aleph-Alpha/pharia-engine/resource_eval/README.md

 ## Concept

-We do a series of skill deployments, accesses and other Pharia Kernel operations, which can be described by a simple command language.
+We do a series of skill deployments, accesses and other Pharia Kernel operations, which can be described by a simple command language stored in files with a `.cmds` ending.
-Each command starts in a line with a valid command.
+Each line starting with a character is tried to be interpreted as a command.
+The first word should be a valid command.
 All subsequent arguments delimited by whitespace are arguments to this command.
 Commands are: